jefflester/minitrino/readme.md

 execution, **so the bootstrap scripts themselves should not restart the container's service**.

-If a bootstrap script has already executed in a container *and* the unnamed volume associated with the container still exists, Minipresto will not re-execute the bootstrap script *unless the contents of the script have changed*.
-The is useful after running `minipresto down --keep` (which does not remove unnamed container volumes), so that the subsequent provisioning command will not re-execute the same bootstrap script(s).
+If a bootstrap script has already executed in a container *and* the volume associated with the container still exists, Minipresto will not re-execute the bootstrap script *unless the contents of the script have changed*.
+The is useful after running `minipresto down --keep` (which does not remove unnamed container volumes), so that the subsequent `provision` command will not re-execute the same bootstrap script(s).

 If a bootstrap script is updated, it is recommended to destroy the associated container(s) via `minipresto down` and then to re-provision.